robertwenquan/nyu-course-assignment/web-search-engine/indexer/readme.md

 #### Known Issues

  * merge does not work with 8 GB memory buffer size
+  * There should be some logic error in the code when handling buffer with 8GB.
+Due to the time constranit and the ability to work with 4GB buffer size, we decide to defer this resolution.
+The sacrifice is the under utilization of the system memory.

  * merge will fail unnicely when disk is full
+  * We happended to run into disk full issue.
+The code is not handlling this exception well.

  * intermediate files are not removed after final index merge